MinecraftU/mcu-curriculum/sequence_3/section_4.md

-# Section 4: Diggy Diggy Hole
+# Section 4: Advanced Mining

 Another useful program!
 You can point this one at a wall and it will dig a two block tall and one block wide tunnel.
 It will also place torches every 8 blocks.